Burrungkuy rock art site (Nourlangie)

 Osserva attentamente la ricca tradizione spirituale testimoniata dalle pitture rupestri come il Namarrgon, l'Uomo Fulmine, e partecipa a una visita guidata con i ranger per coglierne appieno il significato.

-The walls of the Burrungkuy (Nourlangie) rock art site, in World Heritage-listed Kakadu National Park, have served as a shelter and canvas for thousands of years.
-The paintings are a window to a rich spiritual tradition and can be reached by the circular 1.
-5 kilometre Burrungkuy (Nourlangie) rock art walk.
+The paintings are a window to a rich spiritual tradition and can be reached by the circular 1.5 kilometre Burrungkuy (Nourlangie) rock art walk.

-In the main (Anbangbang) gallery you will see the Creation Ancestor Namondjok, and the Creation Ancestor Namarrkon, the Lightning Man.
-Climb to the Kunwarddewardde Lookout, and be rewarded with sweeping views of both Kakadu's escarpment and Burrungkuy (Nourlangie Rock).
+In the main (Anbangbang) gallery you’ll see the Creation Ancestor Namondjok, and the Creation Ancestor Namarrkon, the Lightning Man.
+Climb to the Kunwarddewardde Lookout, and be rewarded with sweeping views of both Kakadu’s escarpment and Burrungkuy (Nourlangie Rock).

 An entry fee is required to enter Kakadu National Park.
 Save time on your holiday and purchase your Kakadu park pass online before you leave home.